The mind, the unconscious and the conscious Ego

 The effects of psychic energy

-Although every living organism endowed with a more or less developed form of consciousness is able to experience the internal effects produced by the functioning of its nervous system in response to environmental and bodily stimuli, it is only in the context of human cultures that psychic energy manifests itself in the most effective way: not only does it translate into mental experiences through the brain functioning, but due to human interactions some psychic products spread in the brains network, allowing the development of the programs on which the functioning of a socio-cultural system is based, during a certain period.
-Psychic energy determines the drives, desires, thoughts, ideas, and all those forms of conceptual and organizational creativity that continuously – through human mental activity – contribute to forming the reality of our world.
-Both scientific progress and the most complex technological products are made possible by the ways in which psychic energy exerts its influence on human activities through mental processes.
-Obviously, psychic energy manifests itself differently in the mental activity of each individual: relatively few human beings are endowed with an exceptional creative genius, but many people have enough resources to contribute to the realization of new projects within enterprise organizations.
+Although every living organism endowed with a more or less developed form of consciousness is able to experience the internal effects produced by the functioning of its nervous system in response to environmental and bodily stimuli, it is only in the context of human cultures that the psyche's energy manifests itself in the most effective way: not only does it translate into mental experiences through the brain functioning, but due to human interactions some psychic products spread in the brains network, allowing the development of the programs on which the functioning of a socio-cultural system is based, during a certain period.
+The psyche's energy determines the drives, desires, thoughts, ideas, and all those forms of conceptual and organizational creativity that continuously – through human mental activity – contribute to forming the reality of our world.
+Both scientific progress and the most complex technological products are made possible by the ways in which the psyche's energy exerts its influence on human activities through mental processes.
+Obviously, the psyche's energy manifests itself differently in the mental activity of each individual: relatively few humans are endowed with an exceptional creative genius, but many people have enough resources to contribute to the realization of new projects within enterprise organizations.

-Even the neural networks of our brains work in this way: the single neurons can be considered as tuners and catalysts of psychic energy, while the ways in which they interconnect in the network determine the processing – at various levels of complexity – through which psychic energy produces its mental effects, in the form in which they are perceived by our consciousness.
+The neural networks of our brains too work in this way: the single neurons can be considered as tuners and catalysts of the psyche's energy, while the ways in which they interconnect in the network determine the data processing – at various levels of complexity – through which the psyche's energy produces its mental effects, in the form in which they are perceived by our consciousness.
 The modalities of functioning of the individual brains – interconnected with each other through the networks of interpersonal relationships within the social systems – determine both the whole range of human behaviors, and the perceptions, by each conscious Ego, of the psychic experiences in which it is involved.
-On the whole, the effects of psychic energy are partly chaotic and partly ordered, at least according to the evaluation that can be given in the light of our intelligence.
-Just as, within the natural laws that regulate the growth of vegetation, there is a difference – in our perception of order – between a natural forest and a well-kept garden, also in the manifestations of psychic energy we can observe forms of order and of harmony mixed with conflicting and destructive effects.
+On the whole, the effects of the psyche's energy are partly chaotic and partly ordered, at least according to the evaluation that can be given in the light of our intelligence.
+Just as, within the natural laws that regulate the growth of vegetation, there is a certain difference – in our perception of order – between a natural forest and a well-kept garden, also in the manifestations of the psyche's energy we can observe forms of order and of harmony mixed with conflicting and destructive effects.

 The process of transmitting directives is complex, it varies from person to person, and produces the wide range of results that are visible to all of us, both because the cultural environments that transmit programmatic information can be very different from each other, and because the neophyte brains themselves react differently.
 But the most interesting aspect of this process is the genesis of the directives and the way they spread.
 At some point, within a cultural system, a particular brain focuses its attention on some conflicting or problematic aspects of that system, and the conscious Ego associated with that brain waits for something new to be revealed to it.
 When this revelation occurs, if the conscious Ego is satisfied with it, it decides to transmit the new information to other people so that, in turn, they can evaluate its effects: some of this programmatic information is successful and spread more or less rapidly.
 This process takes place according to an automatism that, in general, does not offer any guarantee as to the real effectiveness of the new programmatic information: this is particularly evident in politics, but also in all sectors of mass culture.
 In our day, a significant aspect of the way this process occurs is represented by the way in which we are solicited to express our likes on social networks.

-The conscious Ego, therefore, while being involved in the process by which psychic energy translates partly into human activity and partly into inner experience, cannot be considered a main character, but at most an employee with the role of executor of what is requested, and witness and experimenter of the psychic effects deriving from the condition in which a human being finds her/himself, in relation to the environment and the brain network to which the Ego is connected.
-But the same quality of the conscious Ego differs from person to person: in fact it can be noticed that in most cases the Ego is more or less prone to conform to the role assigned to it, contenting itself with functioning – as best it can – according to the mechanism of seeking gratification and avoiding psychic punishment, without carrying out any investigation into the causes that determine these (positive or negative) psychic effects, and the consequences that derive from them.
+The conscious Ego, therefore, while being involved in the process by which the psyche's energy translates partly into human activity and partly into inner experience, cannot be considered a main character, but at most an employee with the role of executor of what is required of it, and witness and experimenter of the psyche's effects deriving from the condition in which a human finds to be, in relation to the environment and the brain network to which the Ego is connected.
+But the same quality of the conscious Ego differs from person to person: in fact it can be noticed that in most cases the Ego is more or less prone to conform to the role assigned to it, contenting itself with functioning – as best as it can – according to the mechanism of seeking gratification and avoiding the psyche's punishment, without carrying out any investigation into the causes that determine these (positive or negative) psychic effects, and the consequences that derive from them.
 This form of adaptation to life, from the most humble positions to those of greatest power and responsibility, constitutes one of the primary directives that are transmitted to us within the socio-cultural system in which we are bred, and on the basis of which most humans – as members of that system – function for a lifetime: extra ecclesiam nulla salus.

-Obviously, complex societies, made up of millions of people, cannot function differently: any alteration of their mechanisms – often in a precarious balance – can have devastating consequences for the subsistence and survival of a large number of human beings (as in fact happens in many areas of the world).
-The era in which the programs transmitted from generation to generation consisted of learning to hunt and fish and living in respect of nature's forces has long since passed, and in our days this type of programs apply to a few thousand individuals distributed in some areas of the planet, within tribal groups likely destined to become extinct, or to be protected within reserves as ethnographic curiosities to study.
-That kind of existence, which – although difficult and often risky – gave a sense of freedom and a more intense personal meaning to life, is possible only if the number of people living within a territory does not exceed a certain limit, totally incompatible with the amount of human beings that currently populate Earth.
+Evidently, complex societies, made up of millions of people, cannot function in a different way: any alteration of their mechanisms – often in a precarious balance – can have devastating consequences for the subsistence and survival of a large number of human beings (as in fact happens in many areas of the world).
+The era in which the programs transmitted from generation to generation consisted of learning to hunt and fish and living in respect of nature's forces has long since passed, and in our days programs of this kind apply to a few thousand individuals distributed in some areas of the planet, within tribal groups likely destined to become extinct, or to be protected within reserves, almost as ethnographic curiosities to study.
+That kind of existence, which – although difficult and often risky – gave a sense of freedom and a more intense personal meaning to life, is possible only if the number of people living within a territory does not exceed a certain limit, totally incompatible with the multitude of human beings that currently populate Earth.

 The change of existence

 To those who are ready to claim that this is an illusion destined to be disproved, since the knowledge we have gives us the certainty that no form of consciousness is possible without the support of our brain, I can answer that the only certainty we have is that of death, that is, of the end of our experience in the human dimension of this world.
-Since the experiences to which the Ego is subject in the course of life are determined by the mind functioning, they reflect all the contradictions and conflicts of the psyche: therefore in any case death – which no one dreams of denying – represents for the conscious Ego a liberation from the discomfort of living, especially when it puts an end to the sufferings caused by an illness or a painful process of physical deterioration.
+Since the experiences to which the Ego is subject in the course of life are determined by the mind functioning, they reflect all the contradictions and conflicts of the psyche: therefore in any case the death of our organism – about which we have no doubt – represents for the conscious Ego a liberation from the discomfort of living, especially when it puts an end to the sufferings caused by an illness or a painful process of physical deterioration.
 Thoughts or reasoning about survival (or its impossibility) are determined by the human psyche, and therefore are closely related to the transient experience of our life.
-The intent of the conscious Ego is instead the manifestation of the need for a permanent existence, different from the earthly one, and the claim of an entitlement to which the Ego aspires.
-It is not certain that a claimed right is recognized, but the conscious motivations that lead to the manifestation and defense of that right constitute a guarantee, if so I can say, of its legitimacy.
+The commitment of the conscious Ego consists instead in the recognition of the need for a permanent existence, different from the earthly one, and in the affirmation of a right to the realization of this aspiration.
+Although not infrequently a claimed right is not recognized by those who have the power to do so, the conscious motivations that lead to the manifestation and defense of that right constitute a guarantee, if so I can say, of its legitimacy.

-The claim by the conscious Ego of its right to a change of dimension consists instead of the recognition of the incompatibility – at least partially – between the very essence of the conscious Ego and the conditions of human life.
-The Ego, accepting to carry on the experience of life until its natural end, going through the various phases of life, experiments, examines and evaluates all the various psychic dynamics that it can be able to tune, until it realizes that there remains an unbridgeable gap between his intrinsic need for existence, of which he becomes aware through the process of self-consciousness, and the conditions that are imposed on it by the human psyche.
-But precisely the temporary and changing nature of human experience makes the Ego understand the liberating character of the end of this life.
+The claim by the conscious Ego of its right to a change of dimension consists instead of the recognition of the incompatibility – at least partial – between the very essence of the conscious Ego and the conditions of human life.
+The Ego, accepting to carry on the experience of life until its natural end, going through the various phases of life, experiments, examines and evaluates all the various dynamics of the psyche that it can be able to tune, until it realizes that there remains an unbridgeable gap between its intrinsic need for existence, of which it becomes aware through the process of self-consciousness, and the conditions that are imposed on it by the human psyche.
+But precisely the temporary and changing nature of human experience makes the Ego understand the freeing character of the end of this life.
 Obviously, this way of feeling of the Ego is in tune with the final stages of the evolution of individual life, although in some people it can be intuited – in a more or less intense way – since a young age.
-But throughout the initial and central stages of life, the Ego normally immerses itself in human adventure, goes in search of new experiences and engages in its involvement in the social environment of reference and in the search for ways of social and cultural affirmation of its person.
+But throughout the initial and central stages of life, the Ego normally immerses itself in the human adventure, going in search of new experiences and engaging in its involvement in the social environment of reference and in the search for ways of social and cultural affirmation of its person.

-Problems arise when the Ego remains imprisoned in the psychic tunings of one of the phases of life, which prevent its evolution and liberation: a typical error of our culture – whose claims to progress are destined to be drastically reduced – is to enhance and transmit conditioning programs whose purpose is to want to bring all life back to the youthful phase, thus pretending of exorcising old age and death.
-While it is certainly to be appreciated every exercise aimed at keeping a healty and efficient body and a lucid mind over the years, the reduction of the last phase of life to forms of repetition (more or less ridiculous and imbeciles) of the experiences of the youth imprisons the Ego in the passive expectation of an annihilating death that must be delayed for as long as possible: this is, in all its stupidity, the dogma of our era.
-The individual destiny of each human being – determined by the same forces that control the things of this world – establishes the condition of the conscious Ego, which can submit to this dogma, or get rid of it to get out of life with its head held high.
+Problems arise when the Ego remains imprisoned in the psychic attunements of one of the phases of life, which prevent its evolution and liberation: a typical error of our culture – whose claims to progress are destined to be drastically reduced – is to enhance and transmit conditioning programs whose purpose is to want to bring all life back to the youthful phase, thus pretending of exorcising the old age and death.
+While it is certainly to be appreciated every exercise aimed at keeping a healty and efficient organism and a lucid mind over the years, the reduction of the last phase of life to forms of repetition (more or less ridiculous and silly) of the experiences of the youth imprisons the Ego in the passive expectation of an annihilating death that must be delayed for as long as possible: this is, in all its stupidity, one of the dogmas of our age.
+The individual destiny of each human being – determined by the same forces that control the events of this world – establishes the condition of the conscious Ego, which can submit to this dogma, or get rid of it to get out of life with its head held high.